barbedwires/SecruityCameraEmail/README.md

 # SecruityCameraEmail
-Pretty much allows your to turn you webcam into a secruity camera and will email you when a camera has been notified.
+This code allows you to turn your webcam into a secruity camera and email you when movement has been detected.
+Make sure to use an app password for the login in or else it will not work due to googles changes on May 30th.
-Still have to add the Email part but if you would like to use this current code for something go ahead!